 The trends visible in previous years continued in 2019, Zhang said during his speech.
 The market for small residential hot water systems continued to decline, contributing only about one-fourth (26 %) to the new collector area.
 By contrast, installations in high-rise residential buildings in urban areas were as popular as ever.
 This application is part of the engineering sector and made up 74 % of last year’s total (73 % in 2018).

-Progress was also made in increasing the number of solar thermal systems used for space heating, as well as industrial and agricultural processes.
-However, their share in the total remained rather small.
-Market statistics for January to June 2019 show that 4 % of the new collector area of 15.8 million m2 (11.1 GWth) was used for those purposes.
-In absolute terms this corresponds to 632,000 m2.
+Small progress was made in increasing the number of solar thermal systems used for space heating, as well as industrial and agricultural processes, as their share in the total remained rather small.
+Market statistics for January to June 2019 show that 2.7 % of the newly installed collector area of 14.7 million m2 (10.3 GWth) was used for those purposes.
+In absolute terms this corresponds to around 400,000 m2.

 Increase in exports